 Scope: the libs/cli package (deepagents-cli) — now a deploy-only bundler — plus the config it reads and produces: libs/cli’s pyproject.toml and lockfile, any root .mcp.json, .github/, AGENTS.md.
 Exclude the libs/deepagents SDK internals, libs/acp, libs/evals, libs/partners, and examples/ except where a finding cites them.

 Notes: An MCP-coverage target and — alongside OpenHands — a “controls present, score honestly” case.
 As of v0.1.x, deepagents-cli is a deploy-only bundler: it scaffolds a project (init), runs it locally (dev), and bundles then ships it to a managed deployment platform (deploy); the interactive coding-assistant surface moved to a separate deepagents-code package.
 A healthy run must exercise SKILL.md Step 6 “MCP Server Evaluation” on the root .mcp.json — load knowledge/KB_MCP_SECURITY.md, apply the minimum-bar checklist, emit { "kind": "mcp", … } findings.
 Praxen should find: the unauthenticated-API confirmation gate fires only when a frontend is configured, so an anonymous-auth deploy with no frontend ships an open API silently; deploy validates MCP transport type but not that http/sse endpoints use TLS; remote MCP servers are carried into the bundle with no version pin; the deploy tooling installs no logging.
+The “remote MCP URLs MUST use TLS” rule is a restored policy clause and now correctly surfaces the missing scheme check as a Critical.
 Its operative controls — bundling only the project’s declared sources, the anonymous-deploy confirmation prompt, committed pinned lockfiles — must register: a weighted score in the Absent band (< 1.0) for this target means the scoring is over-corrected.

 Remit: remits/hermes-agent-desktop.md